Short answer: No. True crochet cannot currently be made by machine.

 Chanting improves concentration.
 Improves your mental alertness, balances your emotions & so much more!
 Memorize your stitch, then change it into something chant-like.

 Example *dc next 2 sts, 2dc*.
-In my head or out loud I would chant 1,1,2, over & over.
-Next thing you know our are zoned out with 5 rows completed.
+In my head or out loud, I would chant 1,1, 2, over & over.
+Next thing you know, our minds are zoned out with 5 rows completed.
 Don’t box yourself in by my example.
 Make it your own.

 How are store-bought crochet items made?